 Parking space availability is seriously limited at North Park, just as it is at other urban campuses.
-Accordingly, first-year resident students are not permitted to bring automobiles to campus.
+Accordingly, first-year resident students are not permitted to purchase a campus parking permit.
 Generally, upper-class resident students are discouraged from bringing automobiles because of the lack of available parking space.
 Most resident students have found that there are adequate transportation options within the city so that an automobile is not necessary.